 After the collector purchased the car, he decided to do a complete body-off restoration.
 Following years of racing, many of the aluminium panels were fatigued and it was not safe to use the car for its sole original purpose of racing, plus repairs that were previously done were not to the quality of Porsche Factory standards and specifications.
-All the parts on the car were still in original condition, except for the instrument cluster which had been replaced at some time with incorrect ones, along with the 16” aluminium wheels which were missing, so original 550A sets were carefully sourced from Europe to replace them.
+The majority of the parts on the car were still in original condition, and where necessary, correct parts were carefully sourced from Europe to replace them.

 The restoration started in 2012 which turned into a four year project to return the spyder back to its original 1957 Factory finish.
 The best vintage Porsche experienced craftsmen and coachbuilders were chosen to restore the car, led by Porsche restoration specialist Claudio Roddaro, with a body shop team in Torino, Italy and a mechanical/engine team in Maranello, Italy.
 Two original 550As were used as reference, 550A-0115 (currently part of the Porsche Museum collection) and also 550A-0132 which were on hand in the workshop throughout the whole restoration process.
 When the body was stripped down, traces of blue paint under the silver were discovered from the days of Gordon Crow’s ownership, confirming the line of owner provenance that has been thoroughly researched.
 Every degree of authenticity was replicated using factory tools and techniques to ensure 550A-0121 was completed to concourse condition with the original characteristics of a Factory 550A spyder.
 The type 547/2 quad cam engine and type 716 gear box, both original and matching to the car, were totally rebuilt with new components to ensure reliability for future road and track racing.